 More Trees Now, harvests mostly native trees.
 A native tree species naturally thrives in our climate.
 Autochthonous trees are always native, but native trees are not always Autochthonous.
 An autochthonous tree possesses genetic material dating back to the last ice age of a given country.
 This tree has slowly adapted to its habitat, causing many local wildlife, insects and other species to bond with it.
 Native and autochthonous trees are the most connected to the critters and creatures that live here and are therefore the best for biodiversity.,

 Going to harvest and want to know how to recognise seedlings?
-You can find the winter characteristics of the most commonly harvested tree species on the Winter bud chart. (in Dutch)
+You can find the winter characteristics of the most commonly harvested tree species on the Winter bud chart.

 Are you a harvest leader or curious about what’s involved in organising a harvest day?
 Then check out the guide ‘Organising a harvest day’!